GalvanizeOpenSource/stats-shortcourse/docs/_sources/probability-concepts.rst.txt

 Putting It All Together
 ^^^^^^^^^^^^^^^^^^^^^^^

-Let's challenge our understanding by using the concepts we've learned along with a new idea called **mutual exclusivity**: two events :math:`A` and :math:`B` are said to be *mutually exclusive* if
+If you're feeling ready, let's challenge your understanding of the concepts you've learned thus by introducing a new concept called **mutual exclusivity**.

+Two events :math:`A` and :math:`B` are said to be *mutually exclusive* if

 .. math::
    Pr (X=x \in A \cup B) = Pr(X=x \in A) + Pr(X=x \in B)